mckjack/Electric-Car-Sales/README.md

 ## 6. Machine Learning
 This code was used for our machine learning model: [MachineLearningModel](https://github.com/mckjack/Project-Data-Analytics-Group5/blob/main/Model_Code_Phase_1.ipynb)
  - The data preprocessing consisted of cleaning the dataframes.
 We replaced the null values with a value of 0 in our electric car sales dataframe.
 We also filtered the data for each model prediction we are going to be making.
- - Our feature selection includes oil prices, 3 features of the car (range, recharge rate, efficiency), and number of charging stations.
+ - Our feature selection includes oil prices, 4 features of the car (range, recharge rate, charging power, and price).
 The decision-making process is that these features under a machine learning model will be able to target and predict the output of electric car sales respectively.
  - The data was split into a training set with X_train and y_train as our input and target data respectively.
- - The models we are choosing are Linear Regression for a single feature and multiple Linear Regression.
-We chose this since it was the most simple and baseline model to choose from that would give us a continuous value as our prediction(ie. Electric Car Sales).
-Some of its limitations is linked to the features used, meaning that the model is only as good as the features we have chosen to use.
- - Our end goal is to see what out of these features is able to predict electric car sales accurately by comparing each of the models individually.
+ - The models we are choosing are Linear Regression for a single feature and Random Tree Regressor for 4 features.
+We used Linear Regression to predict car sales using independent variable(oil prices).
+We used Random Tree Regressor to predict car sales using range, recharge rate, charging power, and price of certain makes and models.
+ - During our Linear Regression model we used feature engineering on the sales dataset to see if we could improve the r-squared value.
+After droppping some columns we achieved an r-squared value of 0.34, so a slight increase but not much.

+ Results:
+ - Linear Regression r-squared = 0.33
+ - Random Tree Regressor = 0.44

+ Summary:

+We see that these models and datasets used did not predict car sales well respectively.
+This is limited to the features we used to predict these sales and those features were ultimately limited to the data that we found.
+For example our oil prices and electric car sales data was limited to 2015-2019, meaning that there could be other more recent datasets that could give better accuracy.
+We can also see that the Random Tree Regressor model did a slightly better job than the Linear Regression model.

 ## 7. Dashboard
 We used Tableau to create our dashboard and the results can be found here: